soarlab/soarlab.github.io/_persons/agrawal.md

 ---

-I am a non-student researcher in the School of Computing at the University of Utah working on the SMACK software verifier.
+I am a non-student researcher in the School of Computing at the University of Utah working on using machine learning to speed up the SMACK software verifier.